 He then went on to help finish McNamara's book after her sudden death in 2016.
 Haynes, along with crime writer and citizen detective Billy Jensen, wrote chapter three of McNamara's book together.
 Haynes and Jensen were given access to her hard drives a week after she died.
 They then dove in deep into all 3,500 files on the Golden State Killer.
 Haynes and Jensen wrote about McNamara's research methods, her books notes, her theories that the killer could have been an airman as well as her and Haynes' attempt to uncover his identity using geo-profiling.

 The chapter also dives into McNamara's theory about genetic genealogy.
+Ultimately, she was right as it was a DNA match that eventually led to his capture.

 "DNA was the thread Michelle felt was the best way to get out of the maze of the Golden State Killer."